diana-alamari/DH110-21/assignment08-2021F/readme.md

 # Creative Industry Resources: Visitors and Residents of Hawaii
 ## Diana Alamari

-### Introduction:
+### Introduction to Hawaii Creative Corner
-What is the project about?
-The motivation of the project and possible contribution.
+*What is the project about?
+What is the motivation of the project and possible contribution?*

-The high-fidelity prototype I created is an event and resource app for creatives that are traveling or residing in Hawaii.
+The high-fidelity app prototype is titled Hawaii Creative Corner.
+It is an event and resource app for creatives that are traveling or residing in Hawaii.
 I based my work off of the Hawaii Creative Industries Division (CID) website and utilized user experience processes to both improve upon parts of the site, as well as create a new derivative app that creatives would like.
 I was motivated to create a high-fidelity prototype after getting an understanding of user interests and evaluation through the steps mentioned below.

-### Clear design statement:
+### Clear design statement

 *What is the issue and why do you think it is important to resolve that issue by your project?*